Foundation Models for Structural Health Monitoring: Methodology

-After creating the windows, we apply \textbf{energy filtering}, i.e., we disregard as irrelevant those windows whose cumulative energy is under a certain threshold, $th =3.125\times(10^{-5})$ for UC1 and $th=1.25\times10^{-6}$ for UC2 and UC3.
-Energy thresholds are computed using the iterative process proposed in \cite{9729869}.
-Then, since masked autoencoders have been shown to reconstruct signals better in the frequency domain \cite{huang2022masked}, the acceleration \textbf{spectrogram} is extracted.
+Lastly, building on the findings of \cite{huang2022masked}, which demonstrated that masked autoencoders achieve superior signal reconstruction in the frequency domain, we adopt a similar strategy in our approach.
+Specifically, we transform the raw acceleration data into its \textbf{spectrogram} representation, enabling the model to learn meaningful structural patterns through the reconstruction of masked spectrogram patches.
 Precisely, we feed the model with 100x100 time-frequency representations in the form of spectrograms.
 The first dimension corresponds to the temporal domain, while the second captures the frequency domain.
 While we notice that this window is big enough to obtain good task performance, we did not explore the downscaling of the spectrogram image to reduce the models' computational complexity, as the reduction of the input size has an impact only on the dimension of the last layer, whose size is negligible with respect to the whole model size.

 For UC2 and UC3, we also need to generate the \textbf{target traffic variable}, while for UC1, samples are already separated between anomalous and normal based on time (see Sec.~\ref{subsec:data_uc1}).
 Despite being generated differently for the two use cases, respectively from an optical camera and a WiM system, the target variables for UC2 and UC3 are identical.
 Namely, as described in \cite{burrello2022traffic}, the target traffic load values for regression ($y$) in UC2 are set to: